fg-research/website/blog/product/posts/rnn-fx-forecasting.rst

 ==========================================
 Training
 ==========================================
-We can now train the model using the training data in S3.
+We can now train the model using the data in S3.
+We use two LSTM layers with respectively 100 and 50 hidden units and apply a LeCun's hyperbolic tangent activation after each layer.
+We train the model for 200 epochs with a batch size of 16 and a learning rate of 0.001, where the learning rate is decayed exponentially at a rate of 0.99.

 .. code:: python